kth5/profminer/README.md

 ###### --threads/-t integer
 Maximum number of CPU threads to be used.
 Currently it's the total amount that will always be allocated.
 Later on, the benchmarking (TBI) should reduce this limit if suboptimal for your CPU.
-Like for inatce on an AMD A10-7860K which has AVX2 but will provide the best hashrate when only one of the 4 cores is in use.
+Like for instance, on an AMD A10-7860K which has AVX2 but will provide the best hashrate when only one of the 4 cores is in use.

 The default is set to the amount of CPUs/cores you have available **including HT**.